 History and Research Mission

-At HA, we are dedicated to the advancement of promising research with the potential to promote the understanding, diagnosis, treatment and, ultimately, the prevention of hydrocephalus.
-Since the first National Institutes of Health (NIH)-sponsored workshop on hydrocephalus in 2005, in which HA played an instrumental role, the increase in research on hydrocephalus has been a cause for hope for the hydrocephalus community.
-Since HA launched its Research Initiative in 2009, the Association has directly funded both basic and clinical research which is advancing the knowledge base on hydrocephalus and is leading to improvements in diagnosis and treatment.
-HA remains committed to stimulating and funding research which improves the quality of life for people living with hydrocephalus, while encouraging more scientists – both junior and senior — to focus on this condition, so we may better understand, diagnose, treat, and eventually cure it.
+Since the first National Institutes of Health (NIH)-sponsored workshop “Hydrocephalus Myths, New Facts and Clear Directions” in 2005, in which HA played an instrumental role, increased hydrocephalus-related research has been a cause for hope for the hydrocephalus community.
+In 2009, HA launched its Research Initiative and has since directly funded both basic and clinical research.
+HA remains committed to stimulating and funding research that improves the quality of life for people living with hydrocephalus, while encouraging more scientists – both junior and senior — to focus on this condition.

 Priority Area 1: Stimulate the Research Ecosystem

 Significant advancements in the care and treatment of hydrocephalus require a vibrant, multidisciplinary research community.
 To promote this community, HA is taking a two-fold approach.
 First, HA is sponsoring research workshops and conferences designed to foster collaboration and innovation among researchers and clinicians from diverse backgrounds and expertise.
 Second, HA is supporting the work of young investigators through early career grants.
 This support not only directly advances hydrocephalus research but helps drive the future of hydrocephalus research.

 Priority Area 2: Improve Clinical Outcomes and Quality of Life